 The Dukan Diet plan

-Phase 1, the "Attack" phase, is quite simple: Eat all you want of lean protein, along with 1.5 tablespoons of oat bran and 1.5 litres of water daily.
+Phase 1: The 'Attack' phase, is quite simple: Eat all you want of 'animal' protein, along with 1.5 tablespoons of oat bran and 1.5 litres of water daily.
 That's it.
 Dieters can choose from 72 lean or low-fat meats (excluding pork and lamb), fish, poultry, eggs, soya and non-fat dairy.

 Phase 3: The 'Consolidation' stage is the stage between 'strictness and spontaneity', and uses 'Nutritional Stairs' to add 'fun' foods back to the diet.
-The consolidation stage allows unlimited protein, vegetables, one piece of low-sugar fruit, two slices of granary bread, and one portion of hard cheese each day.
+The consolidation stage allows unlimited protein, vegetables, one piece of low-sugar fruit, two slices of wholegrain bread, and 40g of hard cheese each day.
 Previously forbidden pork and lamb can now be included - but only once a week.
 In addition, grapes, figs, cherries and bananas remain excluded from the diet.
-Dieters can add 1-2 servings of starchy foods and 1-2 "celebration" meals (in which you can eat whatever you want) per week during this phase.
+Dieters can add 1-2 servings of starchy foods and 1-2 'celebration' meals (in which you can eat whatever you want) each week during this phase.
 In this phase, you begin the lifetime commitment of eating the core diet of pure protein one day each week, preferably the same day.
 This stage is claimed to allow you to 'maintain your True Weight, permanently'.

-Phase 4, "Stabilisation," is the maintenance portion of the plan.
-The author promises you can eat whatever you like without regaining weight if you follow his rules - one day a week, follow the same all-protein diet as in Phase 1, eat three tablespoons of oat bran daily, a 'Pure Protein Thursday' when only protein foods are eaten, walk for 20 minutes daily and never take lifts or escalators.
+Phase 4: The final 'Stabilisation' stage, is the maintenance portion of the plan.
+The author promises you can eat whatever you like without regaining weight if you follow his rules - 3 tablespoons of oat bran daily, a 'Pure Protein Thursday' when only protein foods are eaten, walk for 20 minutes daily and never take lifts or escalators.
 The website recommends you continue with online coaching to ensure weight loss is permanent.

 Sugar-free gum, artificial sweeteners, vinegars and spices are allowed on The Dukan Diet.
 The book encourages dieters to take a daily multivitamin tablet with minerals.